Special Educational Needs

 We support children’s emotional well being

 Emotional well-being is supported by making sure that children who find “change” difficult are well prepared for any changes or transitions.
 To promote positive friendships, we may use a ‘circle time’ involving the whole class and our class councils.
-Some children may need specialist support from CAMHS.
+We also have an ELSA and our SENCO is a qualified THRIVE practitioner.
+We can also offer access to a counsellor for children who may require this support.

 We support children’s physical needs